Building a Color Cube

 Applying this transformation $T$ to any color/point in XYZ will generates the corresponding RGB value of that color.
 What if a color is outside the parallelepiped in the XYZ space?
 After the transformation is will be outside the RGB cube.
 The spectral locus gets transformed, too.
 One way to look at the new spectral locus is that if we go through each spectral color and collects its RGB coordinates, we get the Color Matching Functions of this particular RGB color space.
 Notice that the no spectral color sits on the axes of the new space, suggesting that the primaries are not spectral colors.

-To be more specific, the transformation matrix $T$ for the color space you've built is:
+To be more specific, the transformation matrix $T$ for the color space you've built is (you will have to first click the "Transform Parallelepiped to Cube" button in the right plot for the matrix to show up):

 ${}$